johannacarlberg/exchange-app/README.md

 ## Deployments

 A deployment will be triggered upon merging into master.
-This is setup with CircleCI.
+This is setup with CircleCI and will only deploy if all tests pass.

 *Link:* [http://exchange-apps.herokuapp.com/](http://exchange-apps.herokuapp.com/)